jayanti-prasad/MDSIM/namd-tutorials/README.md

      docking with the help of AutoDock Vina .

-  - VMD - Here  it is mostly used in  command mode for  various operations such as  Solvation and neutrilization.
+  - VMD - Here  it is mostly used in  command mode for  various operations such as  Solvation and neutralization.
 However, GUI model is useful for post processing.

   - NAMD - For carrying out molecular dynamics simulations.